-Alternative Energy, Commerce, Defense, Energy, Environment/Natural Resources, Government Operations/Innovation, Health Care, Homeland Security, Infrastructure, Intergovernmental System/Federalism, National Security, Oversight/Regulation, Science – Research and Development, Technology – Product Development, Transfer, Commercialization, Technology – Telecommunications, Information, Data Security
+Alternative Energy, Board Governance, Broadband, Commerce, Cybersecurity, Defense, Energy, Environment/Natural Resources, Government Operations/Innovation, Health Care, Homeland Security, Infrastructure, Intergovernmental System/Federalism, National Security, Oversight/Regulation, Science – Research and Development, Technology – Product Development, Transfer, Commercialization, Technology – Telecommunications, Information, Data Security

-Change Management, Data Analytics, Information Technology, Intergovernmental, Organizational Structure/Design/Development, Performance Measurement, Procurement and Acquisition, Risk Management, Strategic Planning
+Change Management, Data Analytics, Enterprise Risk Management, Information Technology, Intergovernmental, Organizational Structure/Design/Development, Performance Measurement, Procurement and Acquisition, Risk Management, Strategic Planning

 On this episode, we welcome Tim Persons, Chief Scientist and Managing Director at the U.S. Government Accountability Office and Academy Fellow, to discuss recruiting the next generation of the AI workforce, oversight and accountability frameworks for AI, and how public administrators can adapt to a rapidly changing technologic environment.